 This is a project I completed in the summer of 1998, on holiday in the Carpathians, waiting for my first year in high school to begin.
 I really liked the message of the book, written by Victor Hugo and published in 1831 – a message of inner beauty; social injustice being camouflaged by political or religious powers; but also a manifesto on protecting the architectural legacy of the Goths (a new concept at that time, alongside the creation of nature parks and reserves).

-However, the strongest pull in my illustrating this story was wanting to depict various outfits: Esmeralda’s clothes.
+However, the strongest pull towards illustrating this story was wanting to draw the outfits, Esmeralda’s clothes.
 This was my own manifesto on preserving information of historical fashions as a more reliable source of information than the start and end dates of wars.
-Also, because I drew different versions at different times, this project represented my “instant gratification” away from school worries about the future.
+Also, this project represented my “instant gratification” away from school worries about the future.
 I was quite the procrastinator, and still am – except I used to believe the Blue Fairy on that, whereas now I trust Candlewick’s wisdom and innocence… But that’s another story!

-First in line, some different character designs I came across while being a fan of the story: my own version “direct and unmediated from the book” (this is an important aspect, linking into a reader’s own archetypal landscape), then a French production, the Disney version, an Italian production, the illustration from the library book I borrowed here in Romania, and Noa’s video for “Vivre” which I tirelessly waited for during every billboard tv show.
-(Later on, an artist who openly identifies as lesbian made an upcycled artwork based on my version of Noa, as one day I shared the song’s lyrics which suddenly made an impact – so how many layers are there now?
+First in line, some different character designs I came across while being a fan of the story: my own version “direct and unmediated, from the book” (this is an important aspect, linking into a reader’s own archetypal landscape), then a French production, the Disney version, an Italian production, the illustration from the library book I borrowed here in Romania, and Noa’s video for “Vivre” which I tirelessly waited for during every billboard tv show.
+(Later on, an artist who openly identifies as lesbian made an upcycled artwork based on my drawing of Noa, as one day I shared the song’s lyrics which suddenly made an impact – so how many layers are there now?
 Amazing…)